xrazis/anchiale/README.md

 1. Set the URL in the client .env file to XXXXXXXXXX.
 2. Start up the client with one of the ways described above.
 3. Done 😄 !
+# Web console

+On the web console you can see the devices connected and display the latest measurements in a chart or table.
+Installation and running instructions are in a separate markdown file, in the /web sub-directory.